Written by Victoria Goldman on March 19, 2019

 Benefits of jojoba oil

-It can repair the skin barrier – as jojoba oil is a liquid wax, it remains on the surface of the skin for longer than other natural oils.
-So as well as moisturising, it can help repair a damaged skin barrier, for example in eczema.6
+It can aid the skin barrier – as jojoba oil is a liquid wax, it remains on the surface of the skin for longer than other natural oils.
+Jojoba oil can be used anywhere on your body, and is perfectly safe to use on your face without the need of it being diluted.
+You can also get jojoba oil as cleansers, moisturisers and spot treatments.

-It may ease the appearance of mild acne – as well as being anti-inflammatory and anti-bacterial, jojoba oil is – in general – non-comedogenic, which means it won’t block pores.7 A 2012 study by Germany’s Institute for Social Medicine found that using a clay jojoba oil facial mask two to three times a week for six weeks reduced the number of spots in mild acne.8 However, experts warn that results can vary among individuals, depending on the formulation of the oil and your specific skin type.
+It may ease the appearance of blemishes and bumps – as well as being soothing, cleansing and nourishing jojoba oil is – in general – non-comedogenic, which means it won’t block pores.5 A 2012 s5udy by Germany’s Institute for Social Medicine found that using a clay jojoba oil facial mask two to three times a week for six weeks reduced the number of spots.6 However, experts warn that results can vary among individuals, depending on the formulation of the oil and your specific skin type.

 Talk to your doctor or dermatologist before using jojoba oil if you are pregnant; no studies have looked at using jojoba oil during pregnancy, but theoretically it should be safe.
 Children should avoid using it for the same reason.